 \subsection{Experimental Setup}

-\textbf{Workload.} Table~\ref{tab:workloads} describes the elastic workloads used for evaluating \systemName and their specifications.
-The workloads spans both CPU- and GPU-intensive applications such as $N$-body problem~\cite{nbodysimulation} implemented using MPI~\cite{mpi} and machine learning models including ResNet~\cite{resnet}, EfficientNet~\cite{efficient-net}, and VGG~\cite{efficient-net} implemented using Pytorch~\cite{pytorch}.
+\textbf{Workload.} Table~\ref{tab:workloads} describes the elastic workloads we use for evaluating \systemName and their specifications.
+The workloads span both CPU- and GPU-intensive applications such as the $N$-body problem~\cite{nbodysimulation} implemented using MPI~\cite{mpi} and machine learning models, including ResNet~\cite{resnet}, EfficientNet~\cite{efficient-net}, and VGG~\cite{efficient-net} implemented using Pytorch~\cite{pytorch}.
 The table shows the base configurations and power measurements for jobs that need 24hrs to finish.
 The chosen workloads have a wide-range of scaling characteristics (shown in Figure~\ref{fig:workloadScale}), configurations, and energy requirements.

 \textbf{Infrastructure.} We deployed \systemName in two different settings to demonstrate its adaptability to the underlying infrastructure.
-For CPU-intensive workloads, we used a local computing cluster consisting of 7 servers, each equipped with a 16-core Xeon CPU E5-2620, connected through a 10G network.
-For GPU-intensive workloads, we deployed \systemName on Amazon Web Services (AWS) using 8 \texttt{p2.xlarge} instances each equipped with NVIDIA K80 GPU.
+For CPU-intensive workloads, we used a local computing cluster consisting of 8 servers, each equipped with a 16-core Xeon CPU E5-2620, connected through a 10G network.
+For GPU-intensive workloads, we deployed \systemName on Amazon Web Services (AWS) using 8 \texttt{p2.xlarge} instances, each equipped with NVIDIA K80 GPU.

 \textbf{Carbon Traces.} We collected carbon traces for different geographical locations using electricityMap~\cite{electricity-map}, an online service that provides real-time and archival carbon intensity information.
-We use average carbon intensity values, measured in grams of carbon dioxide equivalent per kilowatt-hour (gCO2eq/kWh), provided at hourly granularity.
-The collected carbon traces span from January 2020 to September 2022, we specify the duration for each trace where it is used.
+We use average carbon intensity values, measured in grams of carbon dioxide equivalent per kilowatt-hour (\unit{\gram CO2eq\per\kilo\watt\hour}), provided at hourly granularity.
+The collected carbon traces span from January 2020 to December 2022, we specify the duration for each trace where it is used.